TV Tango Search

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

-Hosted by Joe Mantegna and Gary Sinise, the 2023 NATIONAL MEMORIAL DAY CONCERT premiered on Sunday, May 28, 2023 from 8-9:30pm ET on PBS (check local listings), at pbs.org and on YouTube.
-A more than three decades long tradition unlike anything else on television, the 90-minute broadcast honoring the service and sacrifice of our men and women in uniform, military families and all those who have given their lives for our country takes us back to the real meaning of the holiday through personal stories and tributes interwoven with musical performances.
+Hosted by Joe Mantegna and Gary Sinise, the 2024 NATIONAL MEMORIAL DAY CONCERT premiered on Sunday, May 26, 2024 from 8-9:30pm ET on PBS (check local listings), at pbs.org and on YouTube.
+Celebrating its 35th anniversary, the 90-minute broadcast honors the service and sacrifice of our men and women in uniform, military families and all those who have given their lives for our country.

 In tribute to all the members of our armed forces, the annual audience favorite Salute to Services features the Joint Chiefs of Staff and Service Color Teams.
 Also participating are members from The U.S. Army Herald Trumpets, The U.S. Army Chorus, The Soldiers' Chorus of the U.S. Army Field Band, The U.S. Navy Band Sea Chanters, The U.S. Air Force Singing Sergeants, and the Armed Forces Color Guard provided by the Military District of Washington, D.C.